A Go Developer's Notebook

 So in essence this is a book inspired by my love of programming for the sake of programming, my disillusionment with the widespread desire to teach professional programming at the expense of exploration and fun, and my hope that readers of all ages will find the same pleasure in reading this book that I've experienced in researching and writing it.

-There's a google plus community for discussions and a public github repo with the code for each completed narrative section.
+There's a public github repo with the code for each completed narrative section.

-To further whet your appetite I provide a free sample comprising an introduction to concurrent network programming with Go that includes practical encryption and is probably sufficient for a professional developer to get up to speed with the language.
+To further whet your appetite I provide a free sample comprising an introduction to concurrent network programming with Go that includes practical encryption and is probably sufficient for a professional developer to get up to speed with the language (currently in its pre-Generics form).
 If that's all you're after, enjoy this free gift.

 I've also given a brief presentation on the philosophy behind this living book.